This Cali export is a dab hand at tech and life science work, and it was doing it long before it was Cool(ey).

 Applications begin with an online form.
-“It's very obvious who has and hasn't done any research at this point,” says Sarah Warnes, telling us that “anything generic always ends up in the 'no' pile.
-You should research things like the trainee role, how the firm organises itself, who our key clients are, what our key strengths are and where our future plans might me.”
-Warnes goes on to reveal that “we get a lot of applicants who have interesting experiences to draw upon but don't write about them very well.
+“It's very obvious who has and hasn't done any research at this point,” says Sarah Warnes, telling us that “authentic and specific tends to impress – avoid anything generic.”
+You should research things like the trainee role, how the firm organises itself, who our key clients are, what our key strengths are and where our future plans might be.”
+Warnes goes on to reveal that “we get a lot of applicants who have interesting experiences to draw upon but don't write about them in the best way possible.
 Ultimately this doesn't put them in a strong position.
-We want to see in someone's writing that they have a genuine energy and motivation and are engaged.”
+We can see in someone's writing whether they have genuine energy and motivation and are engaged.”

 The firm shortlists the most impressive applicants for an online critical thinking appraisal, designed to assess candidates’ critical thinking skills.
-Those who perform best are then invited to attend a half-day assessment which typically takes place in February or March.
+Those who perform strongly are then invited to attend a half-day assessment which typically takes place in February or March.
 Assessment is focussed on a business case study.
 The case study is designed to assess a candidate's teamwork, communication and critical reasoning/analytical skills, as well as commercial awareness.
-Candidates work in groups of six to eight.
+Candidates work in groups of around six.

-Around 12 candidates are then picked for a series of 30-minute one-to-one interviews with a mixture of partners and senior associates, involving competency and scenario-based questions, in addition to looking at your application, expect to be asked about your academic and life experiences to date and how these have prepared you for a career in a law firm.
-From here the firm awards places on the programme.
+Around 15 candidates are then picked for a series of 30-minute one-to-one interviews with a mixture of partners and senior associates, involving competency and scenario-based questions, in addition to looking more closely at individuals’ applications, expect to be asked about your academic and life experiences to date and how these have prepared you for a career in a law firm.
+From here the firm awards places on the summer programme.

 The summer programme

-Summer programme lasts two weeks, and candidates split their time between two departments, working alongside trainees and attending partner-led skills sessions and talks.
-“There are structured activities like group-based tasks, and vac schemers might also help out on live matters,” says Warnes.
-“In the past, they've sat in on conference calls, attended hearings and client meetings, and helped trainees produce witness statements.”
-There are also various socials: previous activities include games nights, comedy evenings and bowling.
+Cooley's summer programme lasts two weeks, and candidates split their time between two departments, working alongside trainees and attending partner and associate-led skills sessions and talks.
+“There are structured activities like group-based tasks, and vac schemers will also get exposure and contribute on live matters,” says Warnes.
+“In the past, they've sat in on conference calls, attended hearings and client meetings, and helped trainees produce witness statements and research memos.”
+There are also various socials: previous activities include games nights, comedy evenings, bowling and dinners.

 A word of warning: the American term for 'vacation scheme' is 'summer programme' with vac schemers referred to as 'summers'.
 We've come across the firm using this phrase, so if you do too then know it means the same as vac schemers.

-Those hoping to join the ranks of Cooley need at least a 2:1 degree and 320 UCAS points at A level (not including points from general studies).
+Those hoping to join the ranks of Cooley need at least a 2:1 degree and 128 UCAS points at A level (ABB) (not including points from general studies).

-Warnes tells us that during the initial screening process, recruiters are on the lookout for people with relevant work experience, as “it can show commitment, common sense and being grounded plus a willingness to get involved.”
+Warnes tells us that during the initial screening process, recruiters are on the lookout for people with relevant work experience as “it can show commitment, common sense and being grounded, plus a willingness to get involved.”
 Note, this doesn't have to be law-related.
-“Naturally, we're not talking about going all the way back to 13-year-olds with paper rounds, but candidates should definitely include things like shop or bar work in their applications.
+“Candidates should definitely include things like shop or bar work in their applications.
 It's rare to see an application from someone with no work experience at all, and it would certainly raise some questions from us.
 We like to see a strong work ethic and diverse backgrounds.”

 She goes on to tell us that future trainees must have a positive attitude, “even when some of the tasks may not be the most glamorous, there still needs to be commitment to doing the best job you can.”
 Being adaptable is also important.
 “Our firm tends to use fairly lean teams, so trainees can expect to be the only one at their level on most matters, and to work closely with senior partners.
 As a result, the kind of person who does well is someone who tends to gravitate towards responsibility and who is always eager to get stuck in.”

 Our trainee sources added: “The firm doesn't tend to recruit the stern, silent type!
 Instead, it favours people who are confident in their own abilities, but not arrogant, and with a capacity to express themselves.
 Putting your opinion forward is always encouraged here.”